JelleBootsma/BlazorObservers/README.md

 # BlazorObservers

+BlazorObservers is a set of Blazor wrappers around the JavaScript Observer functionality.

+Currently only the ResizeObserver is supported.

 ## Introduction
 Blazor not support resize events.
 This means that usually, a complicated JSInterop will be required, which adds a lot of boilerplate code to the project.